DrLusine/beacontest/README.md

 ### Running the bot

-The URL of your bot's Webhook will be: https://[heroku app name].herokuapp.com/hubot/notify/general Use this URL on your Presense app.
+Use this URL on your Presense app: https://[heroku app name].herokuapp.com/hubot/notify/general

 The bot listens to only one command: where is [name].
 The bot will reply "[name] is available", "[name] is busy" or "[name] is not found", depending on the status of the username.